openstack/cloudkitty/doc/source/developer/collector.rst

 .. autoclass:: cloudkitty.collector.BaseCollector
    :members: fetch_all

-This method is supposed to return a list of objects formatted by ``CloudKittyFormatTransformer``.
+This method is supposed to return a list of ``cloudkitty.dataframe.DataPoint`` objects.

 Example code of a basic collector: